utkarshashetye/utkarshashetye/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Something New.
+- 🔭 I’m currently working on Something New .
-- 🌱 I’m Completed my BTECH in Computer Science and Engineering.
+- 🌱 I’m Completed Tmy BTECH in Computer Science and Engineering.
 - 📫 How to reach me
  utkarshashetye29@gmail.com